Hannah Brückner: Career

-Hannah Brückner received her PhD at the University of North Carolina at Chapel Hill.
+Hannah Brückner earned her PhD at the University of North Carolina at Chapel Hill.

-Brückner recently received "NSF funding, a two-year grant for USD 70,000 to investigate indications of systematic gender bias in both contributors and content in the reference tool Wikipedia.
-The project, 'Collaborative Research: Wikipedia and the Democratization of Academic Knowledge,' will study mechanisms that potentially influence gender bias in the contributor-based resource, and the prevalence of gender bias across different academic disciplines.
-The project will use both quantitative and qualitative methods to identify gender-specific patterns on the representation of scholars and scholarship, ultimately revealing important insights about where gender disparities arise in the process of democratized knowledge."
+Brückner received NSF funding in 2013 for a two-year grant for $70,000 to investigate indications of systematic gender bias in both contributors and content in the reference tool Wikipedia.
+The project entitled 'Collaborative Research: Wikipedia and the Democratization of Academic Knowledge,' studied ways that gender bias is influenced in the crowd sourced Wikipedia mainspace.
+Additionally, the research investigated the prevalence of gender bias across different academic disciplines. both focus areas use qualitative and quantitative techniques.

 Current research projects focus on the representation of academics and academic knowledge on Wikipedia (specifically gender discrimination) for which she has received National Science Foundation funding to investigate systematic gender bias in both contributors and content in the reference tool of Wikipedia.
-Brückner also studies the impact of labor migration on gender inequality in Kerala (India).
+Brückner also studies the impact of labor migration on gender inequality in Kerala, India.

-Publications
+Brückner received grants from the Robert Wood Johnson Foundation and the Volkswagon Foundation to support her research.
+In 2006, she received an Andrew W. Mellon New Directions Fellowship.

+Selected publications

 Books & chapters in edited volumes

 Brückner, Hannah.
 Gender Inequality in the Life Course.
 Social Change and Stability in West Germany, 1975-1995.
 Somerset, NJ: Transaction Publishers, 2004.

 Brückner, Hannah: Surveys.
 Chapter for the Handbook of Analytical Sociology, edited by Peter Hedstrom and Peter Bearman.
 Oxford University Press.
 Published online: June 2017.

 Brückner, Hannah and Peter Bearman: Dating Behavior and Sexual Activity Among Young Adolescents, pp. 31–56 in 14 and Younger: The Sexual Behavior of Young Adolescents.
 Edited by Bill Albert, Sarah Brown, and Christine M. Flanigan.
 Washington, DC: Campaign to Prevent Teen Pregnancy.